 Figure 3.4.
-Pollution prevention recycling activities related to solid waste reduction at the East Tennessee Technology Park in calendar year 2020
+Pollution prevention recycling activities related to solid waste reduction at the East Tennessee Technology Park in fiscal year 2021

 Together, the projects represented sustainability accomplishments in resource conservation, waste diversion, waste reduction, and P2.
 These accomplishments were the result of teamwork, leveraging a number of work control and management tools to save landfill space, reduce the use of virgin material, mitigate hazards to the environment and workers, and increase work efficiencies.
-In 2020, more than 189 MT of greenhouse gas emissions, 910 MT of waste, 200,000 kWh of electricity, and 17,400 gal of water were saved as a result of implementation of P2 measures by the projects.
-In addition to lessening the impact on the environment, these P2 measures also saved more than \$319,000.
+In 2021, more than 58 MT of greenhouse gas emissions, 8,600 yd of waste, and an estimated 49,259 work hours were saved; 24,870,000 gal of wastewater generation were avoided, and more than 33,000 miles of travel were eliminated as a result of implementation of P2 measures by the projects.
+In addition to lessening the impact on the environment, these P2 measures also saved more than \$5,000,000.

-In 2016, a significant improvement in the diversion of scrap metal was made, by petitioning and receiving agreement from EPA and the Tennessee Department of Environment and Conservation (TDEC) to apply an unprecedented CERCLA screening process that allows noncontaminated scrap metal from CERCLA areas, previously excluded from commercial recycling services, to be safely shipped to commercial scrapmetal dealers for recycle.
+In 2016, a significant improvement in the diversion of scrap metal was made, by petitioning and receiving agreement from the EPA and the Tennessee Department of Environment and Conservation (TDEC) to apply an unprecedented CERCLA screening process that allows noncontaminated scrap metal from CERCLA areas, previously excluded from commercial recycling services, to be safely shipped to commercial scrapmetal dealers for recycle.
 Effectively, the screening process removes the noncontaminated scrap metal from regulation under CERCLA; therefore, any non-CERCLA commercial scrap-metal recyclers can receive the material for recycle.
-This agreement continues to be successfully employed, allowing approximately 175,080 lb (79.4 MT) of scrap metal to be recycled in fiscal year (FY) 2020 in lieu of land disposal and provides a path forward for additional waste diversion for the duration of the contract.
+This agreement continues to be successfully employed, allowing approximately 2820 lb of scrap metal to be recycled in fiscal year (FY) 2021 in lieu of land disposal and provides a path forward for additional waste diversion for the duration of the contract.